 Red Xanax: Devil Xanax

-Red Xanax are the only form of the drug that is only produced illegally and is not sold or prescribed.
+Red Xanax is the only form of the drug that is solely produced illegally and is not sold or prescribed legally.
 They resemble Xanax bars that can be broken into four pieces and have '666' printed on the back.

 Fake yellow Xanax